Mikuel210/CodyFirmware/README.md

 https://youtu.be/BER6AlDMYd0

+## About AI usage

+Almost all of the code was written by me, except for:

+- The library for using the TCS34725 color sensor is vibecoded, as it was a cheap AliExpress clone and it didn't work with any of the existing libraries.
+It isn't in the repo nor did I track it with Hackatime, but it's required for the robot to work properly.
+- I used AI to help me write the `Pursuit::findLookaheadTime` and `Fusion::rgbToColor` functions.

+No AI was used to write this README.

 ---

-> Note: Some of the commit history for the firmware is in the [Cody](https://github.com/Mikuel210/Cody) repo
+> Note: Early commit history for the firmware is in the [Cody](https://github.com/Mikuel210/Cody) repo

 Made with ❤️ for [Horizons](horizons.hackclub.com) thanks to [Hack Club](https://hackclub.com)